 Fiscal policy has been rediscovered as a tool for short-run economic stabilization.
 Governments around the world have enacted unprecedented fiscal stimulus packages to counter the severe economic downturn triggered by the financial crisis.
 For instance, the fiscal stimulus adopted within the European Economic Recovery Plan (EERP) is expected to reach about 1% of the EU's GDP in 2009 and 0.9% in 2010, and it is largely expenditure based (see European Commission, 2009).
-At the current conjuncture, however, there is a high degree of uncertainty concerning the effectiveness of government expenditure policies in stabilizing economic activity.
+However, there is a high degree of uncertainty concerning the effectiveness of government expenditure policies in stabilizing economic activity.
 The theoretical and empirical literature on the effects of government spending shocks reflects this uncertainty and it is rather inconclusive so far, especially as regards the euro area.1

-Against this background, this paper offers two original contributions.
-First, we uncover changes in the effects of government spending shocks in the euro area over the period 1980-2008, using the tools of Bayesian time-varying parameters VAR (TVP-VAR) analysis.2 Second, we provide econometric evidence on the driving forces of the observed time evolution of government spending multipliers and, in a broader sense, the fiscal transmission mechanism.
-In particular, using regression analysis we relate spending multipliers at different horizons to a set of macroeconomic indicators and to the composition of spending.
+Against this background, this paper offers two contributions.
+First, we uncover changes in the effects of government spending shocks in the euro area over the period 1980-2008 using the tools of Bayesian time-varying parameters VAR (TVP-VAR) analysis.2 Second, we provide econometric evidence on the driving forces of the observed time variation of government spending multipliers and, in a broader sense, the fiscal transmission mechanism.
+In particular, using regression analysis we relate spending multipliers to a set of macroeconomic indicators and to the composition of spending.
 The underlying idea is that time variation-caused by structural change-may reveal new facts about the macro impact of government spending shocks.
-To the best of our knowledge, this is the first paper which investigates time variation in the effects of government spending shocks through an application of state-of-the-art Bayesian techniques, and which at the same time provides empirical evidence on the driving factors behind the changing patterns of spending multipliers by means of a systematic exploitation of state dependency.
+To the best of our knowledge, this is the first paper which investigates time variation in the effects of government spending shocks through an application of state-of-theart Bayesian techniques and which, in addition, provides empirical evidence on the driving factors behind the changing patterns of spending multipliers by means of a systematic exploitation of state dependency.

 We believe that the TVP-VAR methodology outperforms simpler methods including sub-sample or rolling-windows estimation for several reasons.
 Most importantly, structural changes might not be easily identified a priori, or they may take the form of processes that last several years.
 In addition, fiscal multipliers might change in a non-monotonic way.
-Finally, dating a
+Finally, dating a break and determining the size of rolling windows would have to be arbitrary to some extent.
+Indeed, one can think of numerous structural changes